stevedsimkins/intercom-server/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.
+[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/initialize](http://localhost:3000/api/initialize).
+This endpoint can be edited in `pages/api/initialize.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+Most Intercom Canvas apps use an initialize endpoint and a submit endpoint.
+These two functions are setup in the ```api``` directory where you can edit them accordingly.
+You can see how this is done through this guide [here](https://developers.intercom.com/building-apps/docs/build-an-app-for-your-inbox).
+By default this app will have a button that can return an automated message using the Intercom API, and you will be able to see all the information you will have access to in the ```req``` body.

 ## Learn More